 Southern California Hot SpringsIf wasn't already enough to get "hot" about in the Southland, these places will surely get you warmed up.

-- Agua Caliente County Park, about 100 miles west of San Diego features two naturally-fed pools.
+- Agua Caliente County Park, about 100 miles east of San Diego features two naturally-fed pools.
 Camp nearby and you can also enjoy the waters in the spring-fed showers.

 - Bashford's Hot Mineral Spa near Salton Sea gets its hot water from deep wells.
 It has six mineral baths, heated pools and plenty of camping spots for RVs and tents.